uswds/uswds-site/_together/01-summary.md

   - heading: Digital interactions through the lens of DEIA
     description: |-
      Designers all over the world are applying inclusive design principles to their work, creating more equitable experiences that work for everyone.
-Every day, practitioners are learning more about how inclusivity and equity need to be reflected in their work.
+Every day, practitioners are learning more about how inclusivity and equity&nbsp;[^2] need to be reflected in their work.
 The Inclusive Design Pattern team was no different.

   - heading: Research